JohnMulligan/CRC_2023_SV_React_Docs/docs/components/PastPeople/Enslavers/HeaderEnslavers/EnslaversScrolling.md

   );
 };

-export default EnslavedPageScrolling;
+export default EnslaversScrolling;

 ```

-The `EnslavedPageScrolling` component is a functional component that represents a scrolling page for the Enslaved dataset.
+The `EnslaversScrolling` component is a functional component that represents a scrolling page for the Enslaved dataset.
 It includes various components, Redux state management, and event handlers.

 The component renders the page content based on the currentEnslavedPage state.
 It includes a navigation bar with buttons for navigating between different sections of the page.
 The page content is displayed using the `motion.div` component from Framer Motion, allowing for animated transitions between sections.
 The component also adjusts the positioning and padding based on the screen size and currentEnslavedPage state.

-By customizing the content and styles of the `EnslavedPageScrolling` component, you can create a scrolling page tailored to display information about the Enslaved dataset in your application or website.
+By customizing the content and styles of the `EnslaversScrolling` component, you can create a scrolling page tailored to display information about the Enslaved dataset in your application or website.